thomaspark/bootswatch/README.md

 Feedback
 ------
 Please send bugs, submissions, and other feedback to feedback@bootswatch.com.
+For more information, visit http://thomaspark.me/2012/02/introducing-bootswatch/.

 Author
 ------